 During the course of this walk we’ll also look at the works of some of Gaudí’s followers and rivals, including buildings by Puig i Cadafalch.
 Although few of these artists are known outside of Barcelona, their work had a significant influence on Gaudi and represent the artistic context he was working within.

 As we move through the physical city, through history, and through the aesthetic evolution of Barcelona we’ll look at how Gaudi's buildings fight against the modern grid and try to neutralize it in a fantastical way that borders on the absurd.
 We’ll learn to see his work in a new light and contextualize it within the history of the city.

-Please note that this walk does not include the Sagrada Familia.
-If you are interested in that masterpiece by Gaudí, you may enjoy our Modernista Masterpieces in Detail, Sagrada Familia and Hospital de Sant Pau seminar, which is an ideal compliment to the Gaudi in Context..
+Please note that this walk does not include Gaudí's Parc Güell or Sagrada Familia.
+If you are interested in viewing the latter site with us, you may enjoy our Modernista Masterpieces in Detail, Sagrada Familia and Hospital de Sant Pau seminar, which is an ideal compliment to the Gaudi in Context.

 |Duration: 3 hours|

 |Venues: Casa Mila|

 Holding a Bachelor of Arts from the Bezalel Academy in Jerusalem, and specialized in applied art in the Accademia di Belle Arti of Rome, Aya Eliav, a native Israeli, is currently based in Barcelona where she continues work as a multimedia artist and exhibiting in solo and group exhibitions in different parts of the world.
 Aya has a large experience of teaching art and was previously been holding walks for Context in Rome, where she has been living for several years.